VektrexElectronicSystems/SpikeSafePythonSamples/spikesafe_python_lib_docs/DigitizerDataFetch/get_new_voltage_data_estimated_complete_time/README.md

 ## get_new_voltage_data_estimated_complete_time(aperture_microseconds, reading_count, hardware_trigger_count=None, hardware_trigger_delay_microseconds=None)

 ### Definition
-Returns the estimated time it will take for the SpikeSafe PSMU digitizer to acquire new voltage readings.
+Returns the estimated minimum possible time it will take for the SpikeSafe PSMU digitizer to acquire new voltage readings.
+If hardware triggering is used, this does not take into account the pulse period, so the actual time may be longer.

 ### Parameters
 aperture_microseconds [int](https://docs.python.org/3/library/functions.html#int)